 - 11 Making Aggregated Claims – bundling together lots of small donations.

 - 12 The Small Donations Scheme – allows a Gift Aid style payment from HMRC on cash donations of £20 or less (£30 or less from April 2019), where no Gift Aid declaration has been received.
 Guidance for single church parishes and for parishes with more than one church.
 See our special GASDS page.

 However, you may not need to operate Gift Aid yourself as some dioceses offer a Diocesan scheme.
-These include Canterbury, Lichfield, Liverpool, Manchester, Peterborough, Portsmouth, and Southwell & Nottingham.
+These include Canterbury, Lichfield, Liverpool, Manchester, Peterborough, Portsmouth, Southwell & Nottingham and Worcester.
 If you are in one of these dioceses, you might like to contact your Diocesan Office to find out more about them.